stuttgart-things/sthings-tetris/README.md

 ## Installation

-Tetrigo can be installed by downloading the binary or by building from source.
+sthings-tetris can be installed by downloading the binary or by building from source.
 See the instructions below for your preferred method.

 ### Binary